JiiXu/vulkan-tutorial/README.md

 ## Video 6 - Command Buffers Overview
 Most of this may have gone over my head; command buffers are a way of structuring commands in our calls to the GPU, and "recording" commands so that they can be reused on subsequent passes.
 At the end, at least we drew a red triangle!
 Then changed it to be magenta.

+## Video 7 - Vertex Buffers
+Vertex buffers are groups of vertex attributes, where different vertex attributes (position, RGB values etc) are placed in buffers.
+We must "bind" vertex buffers descriptions to the graphics pipeline, defining stride etc. This is done in a "Vertex Attribute Description" that contains the binding, location, offset and format.
+Whether buffers should be interleaved or separate, depends on the implementation.
+In this tutorial, we will allocate memory ourselves - that's to do with all the `nullptr` we've been passing in everywhere.
+But for serious projects, one probably wants to use a memory allocation library such as VMA.

 ## Progress

 ![](https://geps.dev/progress/17)